Hummingbird's Hours-Long Feeder Feud: Why Do They Stay So Long?

 Introduction: The Energetic Demands of Hummingbird Life

 Hummingbirds possess an exceptionally high metabolism, a necessity for their demanding lifestyle of hovering flight and rapid wingbeats.
 They require a constant supply of energy-rich nectar to fuel their activities, making access to food sources crucial for their survival.
-A hummingbird's tiny body burns through calories at an astonishing rate, requiring frequent feeding to maintain its energy levels.
+So naturally, a hummingbird's tiny body burns through calories at an astonishing rate, requiring frequent feeding to maintain its energy levels.
 This constant need for fuel is a key factor in understanding why they might linger at a feeder for extended periods.

 Why Hours at the Feeder?
 A Multifaceted Explanation